Nonprofit Buildings

 Incentives

 Maryland’s nonprofits or community-based organizations can tap into a range of state, federal, utility, and local incentives to help defray the costs of energy efficiency, electrification, or onsite renewable energy measures to existing or new buildings.
-The Maryland Energy Administration is committed to help building owners or operators understand the range of incentives that they may be eligible to receive.
-Questions may be directed to building.decarbonization@maryland.gov.
+The Maryland Clean Buildings Hub is committed to help building owners and operators understand the range of incentives for which they may qualify.

 State: